john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ![iPython: file saved](../../resources/ipython_5_file_saved.png)

-That's all you need to know to get started with iPython in this class.
+That's all you need to know to get started with iPython.
 But that's all there is to know about iPython.
-It has a lot of handy built-in features and tools to make your life easier.
+It has a lot of handy built-in tools to make your life easier.
 Like the ability to display tables and plots right in the notebook:

 ![iPython: fancy plotting example](../../resources/ipython_6_plotting.png)

 iPython is an ideal choice if you want to just to some quick data analysis or plotting.
-It is also a particularly friendly environment for a student to learn the language.
+It is also a friendly environment for a student to learn the language.

-**NOTE**: iPython notebooks have recently changed their name to "Jupyter Notebooks".
-It was just a name changed, so do let it confuse you.
+**NOTE**: iPython notebooks have changed their name recently to "Jupyter Notebooks".
+It was just a name change, so don't let it confuse you.

 ## Why Python?